 Associated conditions include:

-- Dyaesthetic Penoscrotodynia (burning pain in the genital skin) has been found in a retrospective study to be a type of SSD.10
+- Dyaesthetic Penoscrotodynia (burning pain in the genital skin) has been found in a retrospective study to be a type of SSD.18

-- The DSM-V says that SSD is associated with high rates of comorbid depression and anxiety but most of the studies that support the correlation utilize data regarding somatoform disorders defined prior to the new DSM-V diagnostic criteria.1
+- The DSM-V states that SSD is associated with high rates of comorbid depression and anxiety but most of the studies that support the correlation utilize data regarding somatoform disorders defined prior to the new DSM-V diagnostic criteria.1

 No complications have been clearly established for SSD.
-However, one paper that focused on the somatic symptom burden reports that patients with a high somatic symptom burden were more likely to score high on self-reported measures of health care utilization as well as have high scores on measures of psychological distress as measured by the Kessler-6 questionnaire.12 However, they note that their criteria for somatic symptom burden differs from the DSM V criteria for SSD, and that while the connection to SSD is noteworthy, it’s premature to draw definitive conclusions about SSD utilizing their data.
+However, one paper that focused on the somatic symptom burden reports that patients with a high somatic symptom burden were more likely to score high on self-reported measures of health care utilization as well as have high scores on measures of psychological distress..21 However, they note that their criteria for somatic symptom burden differs from the DSM-V criteria for SSD, and that while the connection to SSD is noteworthy, it is premature to draw definitive conclusions about SSD utilizing their data.
 Other diagnoses to consider when suspecting SSD include mental health disorders such as depression, panic disorder, generalized anxiety disorder, substance use disorder, and chronic fatigue syndrome which may present with some similar symptoms.17

-There is no physical examination component in the assessment of SSD.
-Especially because under the new DSM V criteria, there is no need to rule out medical causes of the symptoms because they can have the diagnosis of SSD whether or not their symptoms can be medically explained.1 However, a thorough physical exam can be helpful to 1) rule out serious underlying medical issue, 2) ease patient’s anxieties and assure patients that their complaints are taken seriously, and 3) establish a baseline to detect changes over time.
-It should also be noted that as new symptoms develop, they cannot be merely lumped into a prior SSD diagnosis, but need to be worked up as any other new symptom, including a physical exam.
+There is no physical examination component that is necessary for the diagnosis of SSD.
+Under the new DSM-V criteria, there is no need to rule out medical causes of the symptoms because they can have the diagnosis of SSD whether or not their symptoms can be medically explained.1 However, a thorough physical exam can be helpful to 1) rule out serious underlying medical issue, 2) ease patient’s anxieties and assure patients that their complaints are taken seriously, and 3) establish a baseline to detect changes over time.
+It should also be noted that as new symptoms develop, they cannot be merely lumped into a prior SSD diagnosis, but need to be evaluated like any other new symptoms, including a physical exam.

-As stated above, there may be a tendency amongst SSD patients to avoid physical activity.
-There is one study that states that patients with high somatic symptom burden have increased functional impairment as measured by the Sheehan Disability Scale, although they note that their study doesn’t match directly with DSM V criteria of SSD, but is somewhat similar.12
+There may be a tendency amongst SSD patients to avoid physical activity.
+There is one study that states that patients with high somatic symptom burden have increased functional impairment as measured by the Sheehan Disability Scale, although they note that their study doesn’t match directly with DSM-V criteria of SSD, but is somewhat similar.21

-There are no imaging studies used to confirm the diagnosis of somatic symptom disorder.
-There is, however, research stating that there are brain regions associated with a greater vulnerability to pain and catastrophization of symptoms including the dorsolateral prefrontal, insular, rostral anterior cingulate, and premotor and parietal cortices.14 But imaging to assess for irregularities of these areas is neither inclusive nor exclusive of the diagnosis, and no research has shown any correlation with SSD in particular.
+There are no imaging studies that confirm the diagnosis of SSD.
+There is, however, research stating that there are brain regions associated with a greater vulnerability to pain and catastrophization of symptoms including the dorsolateral prefrontal, insular, rostral anterior cingulate, and premotor and parietal cortices.25 However, imaging to assess for irregularities of these areas is neither inclusive nor exclusive of the diagnosis, and no research has shown any correlation with SSD in particular.